gyshan/gyshan.github.io/_posts/2018-07-06-transfer-files-between-servers.md

   - Bioinformatics
 ---

-Sometimes, We need to transfer files between servers in the background and it is imperative to have a password.
+Sometimes, We need to transfer files between servers in the background, and it is imperative to have a password.
 The solution is to use screen command to emulate a screen and make it running in the background.

 {% highlight bash %}